 The aim of the Cohesive Strategy is to produce a strategy for achieving the national goals and reducing risks posed by wildland fire that incorporates objectives and actions at the national, regional and local level.
 While no two regions identify initial objectives and potential actions in exactly the same language, there are significant elements held in common among all three regions.
-There are also objectives and actions unique to each region.
-The following sections outline the initial objectives and a snapshot of potential actions developed by the RSCs.
+There are also objectives and a statement of potential actions developed by the RSCs.
 Initial objectives and potential actions are not presented in order of priority within this report.